Info page

 It's never boring.
 As the saying goes: To be successful, do what you love.

-It is a unique and exquisite pleasure to create a work of beauty with another human being.
+It is a unique and exquisite pleasure to create a beautiful work of art with another person.

 If this page is not showing the top navigation frame,